 Brian Head is living proof that things only get better the higher you go!
 With a peak elevation of 11,300 feet, Brian Head is Utah’s beacon to snow-lovers as one of the nation’s highest elevated ski resort towns.
 The town’s year-round population is fewer than 100 people, but countless vacationers and outdoors enthusiasts make for a consistent stream of excitement.
 Approximately 350 inches of snowfall each year draws the attention of cross country skiers, snowboarders, snow tubers, hikers, and those who simply wish to bask in the natural beauty of Brian Head, Utah.

-Capistrano Beach is not the traditional “city,” but its charming small town atmosphere and myriads of recreational opportunities have christened it a viable vacation destination.
-Branching off from the city of Dana Point, “Capo Beach” is also bordered by the vivacious Laguna Beach to the north and San Clemente to the south.
+Capistrano Beach's charming small town atmosphere and myriad of recreational opportunities have christened it a viable vacation destination.
+Branching off from the city of Dana Point, “Capo Beach” is also bordered on by the vivacious Laguna Beach to the north and San Clemente to the south.
 As one of the few remaining "beach towns" in the busy Orange County area, Capo Beach has (impressively) avoided much of the commercialization common to the area.
 This makes for a great, uncongested stay.

 Nicknamed "The Village by the Sea," Carlsbad enjoys seven miles of tidy, uncongested beaches along the Pacific coastline.
 This makes it perfect for swimming, sunbathing and surfing, all paired with a mild climate.
 Furthermore, Carlsbad has three lagoons, a lake, an aquarium, museums and shopping districts.
 As if that was not enough, the town's proximity to San Diego and Los Angeles provides a multitude of additional options within a short drive.